hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

      that every SV operator runs.
 They serve the Registry API for CC.
      See :ref:`reading-from-canton-coin-scan` for more information about
      how to reliably read from multiple Canton Coin Scan instances.
+..
+REVIEW: I'm not famniliar with the phrasing "Specialize".
+It could just be me...
+I'd use the phrase "adapt"

 .. _one-step-deposit-workflow: